typesafehub/conductr-doc/src/main/play-doc/developer/ConductrSandbox.md

 ### Using sbt-conductr-sandbox with sbt-conductr

-If the `sbt-conductr` plugin is enabled for your project then the `conduct` commands such as `conduct info` will automatically communicate with the Docker cluster managed by the sandbox.
+If the `sbt-conductr` plugin is added to your project then the `conduct` commands such as `conduct info` will automatically communicate with the Docker cluster managed by the sandbox.
 There is no need to set ConductR's ip address with `controlServer` manually.